Sheet metal workers held about 129,100 jobs in 2021. The largest employers of sheet metal workers were as follows:

 The starting pay for apprentices is usually less than what fully trained sheet metal workers make.
 As apprentices learn more skills, their pay increases.

-Employment of sheet metal workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of sheet metal workers is projected to show little or no change from 2021 to 2031.

-Employment growth reflects an expected increase in the number of industrial, commercial, and residential structures that will be built over the coming decade.
+Employment change in this occupation reflects the expected number of industrial, commercial, and residential structures that will be built over the projections decade.
 It also reflects the continuing need to install and maintain energy-efficient air conditioning, heating, and ventilation systems in existing buildings.
+However, the use of prefabricated duct systems will limit the need for sheet metal workers on residential construction sites.
+Some sheet metal fabrication equipment is automated, further reducing the need for workers.